muratk5n/thirdwave/en/2023/01/the-big-bang-never-happened-lerner.md

 and political writers of the period...

-But there is probably no better example in this century of the interaction of social ideology and cosmology than the develop- ment of the inflationary universe in the eighties.
-Nineteen eighty, with the coming to power of conservative administrations in America and elsewhere, marked the end of a period of fashion- able pessimism and the beginning of a decade of speculative boom.
+But there is probably no better example in this century of the interaction of social ideology and cosmology than the development of the inflationary universe in the eighties.
+Nineteen eighty, with the coming to power of conservative administrations in America and elsewhere, marked the end of a period of fashionable pessimism and the beginning of a decade of speculative boom.
 Alan Guth arrived at his idea of cosmic inflation just as the worst monetary inflation of the century was coming to a climax.
-He concluded that the universe is a "free lunch" just as the American economy began its own gigantic free lunch—a period of speculation which rewarded its wealthy participants while ac- tual production stagnated...
+He concluded that the universe is a "free lunch" just as the American economy began its own gigantic free lunch—a period of speculation which rewarded its wealthy participants while actual production stagnated...

-Throughout the decade, the rise of financial speculation in Wall Street was shadowed by the rise of cosmologists' specula- tions in Princeton, Cambridge, and elsewhere.
+Throughout the decade, the rise of financial speculation in Wall Street was shadowed by the rise of cosmologists' speculations in Princeton, Cambridge, and elsewhere.
 As Witten and his colleagues were acclaimed by the press as geniuses for theories that produced not a single valid prediction, so men like Michael Milken.. earned not only